 - The reason for the non-existence of multiple treatment techniques to handle the in-toeing or out-toeing of children is due to its tendency to resolve itself naturally.
 The cases are quite common and most of them have shown improvements throughout the passing years.

-What Problems Do These Children Face in Future
+What Problems Do These Children Face in the Future

 Such children have difficulty in learning to walk properly in the beginning, but get better later on.
 Most kids do end up playing sports and participating in other activities just like any other child.
 The condition usually gets better with time.